 Microsoft releases a new version of the Microsoft Malicious Software Removal Tool every month, so you can trust that it will be up-to-speed on new and developing threats targeting PCs.

 Concerned that your computer may have a virus?
 Click here for an in-depth support guide for the Microsoft Malicious Software Removal Tool created by Microsoft.

 If you find that you are still experiencing problems after following the steps listed in this guide, then it may be time to call in a professional.

-We recommend that you entrust your PC(s) only to certified IT specialists, who possess the specialist training needed to perform the clean-up quickly and professionally.
+We recommend that you entrust your PC(s) only to certified IT specialists and get a file lock with the best encryption software, who possess the specialist training needed to perform the clean-up quickly and professionally.
 While choosing a cheaper, less experienced vendor may be a tempting option, doing so puts your computer at risk of data breach and file loss, which is rarely worth the risk in the long-term.

 How do you protect against malware?